- Why should I choose Ryerson?

 All of the program’s requirements are spelled out in detail under the red "our program" tab above.
 But here is the short version.

 In your first year, you’ll take a required Professional Seminar as well as 5 electives, 2 in the fall and 3 in the winter.
-Over the summer, you’ll do an Area Reading Exam, which involves independent but guided research in a core area of philosophy.
+Over the summer, you’ll do an Area Reading Requirement, which involves independent but guided research in a core area of philosophy.

 In your second year you’ll write either a Major Research Paper (MRP) or a Thesis.
 If you do an MRP, you’ll also take 2 more electives that year, one each term.
 If you decide to do a Thesis, then that’s all you will work on in your second year.

-- What are the Area Reading Exams?
+- What is the Area Reading Requirement?

 Together with the program director and your supervisor, you will create a reading list and a set of questions to guide your research.
 You will be then required to submit some written work and to discuss your research progress with your supervisor.